 Every three years, Delegate Members nominate NBAN’s Chairperson and a Board of Directors, from NBAN’s membership.
 The last election took place in Tamworth in November, 2019.
 The Board of Directors manage and exercise all the powers of the company, except powers that are required by the Constitution or the Corporations Act to be exercised by Delegate Members at a general Gathering.

-Deputy Chairperson: Cheryl Buchanan
+Secretary: Cheryl Buchanan

 Director: Justin Saunders

-Director: Malcolm Talbot
+Director: Elvis Talbot